adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 ## 2. Lack of browser support

-[Not all browsers support the placeholder](http://caniuse.com/#feat=input-placeholder).
+[Not all browsers support placeholders](http://caniuse.com/#feat=input-placeholder).
 In which case, the user will suffer a broken experience.

 <div class="image">
 	<figure>